ewok0116/internshiptemplate/daily/day02.md

 ## 📘 What I Learned
 - I had learned more about git while I was trying to solve push problems
 - I learned what is build variant
-It is an important approach when a a programmer serves multiple companies.
+It is an important approach when a programmer serves multiple companies.
 With build variant there are multiple themes that can be added to the project without changing the code.
 If a certain company hass the theme red and another company wants a blue theme it can be done by build variant.
 - I learned more about design patterns.
 Especially, MVC.

 ## ❓ Questions